-Following a lengthy corespondance on the SteamBoat Forum as to what one might do in the event of the untimely loss of fire/water/steam, or other mechanical catastrophe (especially given my intent to brave tidal waters).
+Following a lengthy correspondence on the Steamboat Forum as to what one might do in the event of the untimely loss of fire/water/steam, or other mechanical catastrophe (especially given our intent to brave tidal waters).
 I concluded that an auxiliary sail rig might be the best solution.

-There were a number of people trying to convince me that I could row myself to safety, but that seems like hard work on a 26ft boat!
+There were a number of people trying to convince me that I could row myself to safety, but that seems like hard work on a 26ft, 3-tonne boat!
 Moreover, I think the sails might be fun – (providing one remembers to extinguish any fire first!).

 More Research to be done, but a single forward mast and demountable funnel seem to fit the bill… I downloaded the Kindle version of “The Chinese Sailing Rig” by Derek Van Loan, which provided a very readable introduction to the design and build of such a rig, and now have my head firmly stuck into The Practical Junk Rig by Hazler and McLeon – a real bible of the topic…